KrAsH-CoD3/WhatsApp-Status-Checker/README.md

       > See [CallMeBot] for detailed information.

   - Then navigate to `src/whatsapp-status-checker` directory, open `config.py`.
-    - Set `status_uploader_name` (The contact name you want to view his/her status.
+    - Set `STATUS_UPLOADER_NAME` (The contact name you want to view his/her status.
 Make sure it is exactly how it is saved on your phone(Case Sensitive)).
     - Set `timezone` to your location time zone.
 (See [TODO] for more information).

   - <details>